awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 The same is true for the `dax:EnclosingOperation` condition key\.

-In addition, there are four other DAX\-specific actions that do not correspond to any DynamoDB APIs:
-+ `dax:DefineAttributeList`
-+ `dax:DefineAttributeListId`
-+ `dax:DefineKeySchema`
-+ `dax:Endpoints`

-You must specify all four of these actions in any IAM policy that allows access to a DAX cluster\.
-These actions are specific to the low\-level DAX data transport protocol\.
-Your application does not need to concern itself with these actions—they are only used in IAM policies\.

 ### Read\-Only Access to DynamoDB and Read\-Only Access to DAX<a name="DAX.access-control.ddb-yes-dax-yes.ddb-read-only-dax-read-only"></a>

 Suppose that Bob requires read\-only access to the `Books` table, from DynamoDB and from DAX\.
 The following policy \(attached to `BobUserRole`\) confers this access\.